Iran: Ebrahim Raisi sworn in as president | DW | 05.08.2021

 At the same time, Iran's new president promised to improve relations with other countries in the Middle East.

-"I extend the hand of friendship and brotherhood to all countries in the region, especially our neighbors," Raisi said, while adding that there is "no obstacle" to improving relations with Saudi Arabia.
+"I extend the hand of friendship and brotherhood to all countries in the region, especially our neighbors," Raisi said, while adding that there is "no obstacle" to improving strained ties with Saudi Arabia.

 The new president has promised to make progress in the lifting of US sanctions that have restricted Iran's dealings with the outside world, especially regarding the vital sale of oil.